8Crafter-Studios/8Crafter-Wiki-Legacy/docs/andexdb/commands-list/--regenerateblocks.md

 Here are what each of the flags do:

-i: Makes it so the command does not ignore air blocks when looking at the surrounding blocks to determine what type of block to generate.
+`i`: Makes it so the command does not ignore air blocks when looking at the surrounding blocks to determine what type of block to generate.

-s: Allows the command to replace non-air blocks.
+`s`: Allows the command to replace non-air blocks.

-a: Causes surrounding air blocks that are in the section that has yet to be generated to not affect the type of blocks generated.
+`a`: Causes surrounding air blocks that are in the section that has yet to be generated to not affect the type of blocks generated.

-b: Causes all surrounding blocks that are in the section that has yet to be generated to not affect the type of blocks generated.
+`b`: Causes all surrounding blocks that are in the section that has yet to be generated to not affect the type of blocks generated.

-d: Stops the command from prioritizing surrounding blocks that are closer to the block being generated when determining what type of block to generate.
+`d`: Stops the command from prioritizing surrounding blocks that are closer to the block being generated when determining what type of block to generate.

 </indent>